ZubenGithub/CtfRefiner/README.md

 # CtfRefiner

-Relion 3 CTf Refine compares projections from a refinement model to each particle and by applying noise and a CTF can estimate individual defocus values.
+Relion 3 CTF Refine compares projections from a refinement model to each particle and by applying noise and a CTF can estimate individual defocus values.

 If a particle does not resemble the refinement model (i.e., it is not really